 Those who suffer from these diseases cannot effectively take care of themselves which could have serious consequences.
-It is important to provide constant care for those who struggle with dementia, but this can be very demanding for families to take care of on their own.
-Assisting Hands provides Alzheimer’s and dementia care to help families effectively care for loved ones who are affected by these degenerative mental diseases.
+It is important to provide constant care, but this can be very demanding for families to take care of on their own.
+But Assisting Hands provides Alzheimer’s and dementia care to help families effectively care for loved ones affected by these degenerative diseases.

-We create customized care services to ensure that your loved one’s care needs are met, and our caregivers are trained to provide memory care services through various activities designed to improve memory.
-You will also find some peace of mind with our memory care services knowing that your loved ones are in the safe hands of our professional caregivers.
+We create customized home care plans to ensure your loved one’s care needs are met, and our caregivers are trained to provide memory care services through various activities designed to limit memory loss.
+You will also find some peace of mind with memory care knowing your loved ones are in the safe hands of our professional caregivers.

-In Home Alzheimer’s and Dementia Care
+Alzheimer’s and Dementia Care in Park Ridge, IL

 Dementia and Alzheimer’s disease create certain challenges that make it practically impossible for those affected to live safely on their own.
 While every situation with these diseases is unique, there are several common symptoms:

 - General Forgetfulness: Dementia and Alzheimer’s affect short term memory first which makes it difficult for those affected to complete many daily tasks.
-They may forget that they are in the middle of a certain task, or forget to do some things altogether like bathe or eat.
+They may forget they are in the middle of a certain task, or forget to do some things altogether like bathe or eat.

 At Assisting Hands, our caregivers are specially trained to handle these common symptoms and create a safe environment for those affected by Alzheimer’s or dementia.
-We will ensure that the conditions of the home are safe so there is less danger when our clients wander, and we always remain patient and give positive reinforcement when they start to show signs of agitation.
+We will ensure the conditions of the home are safe so there is less danger when our clients wander, and we always remain patient and give positive reinforcement when they start to show signs of agitation.
 Our dementia and Alzheimer’s home care services also include help with incontinence and personal activities such as bathing and getting dressed.

 Memory Care Services